(BP & AP 4230 - Grading & Academic Record Symbols)

 - The withdrawal symbol assigned shall be an “EW” and the Office of Admissions and Records will enter the “EW” grade on the online grade roster after consultation with faculty.

 - The “EW” will not be counted toward the permitted number of withdrawals or counted as an enrollment attempt, nor will it be counted in progress probation and dismissal calculations at Southwestern College.

 - A community college district shall not refund any enrollment fee paid by a student for program changes made after the first two weeks of instruction for a primary term length course, or after the 10 percent point of the length of the course for a short term course, unless the program change is a result of action by the district to cancel or reschedule a class or to drop a student pursuant to subdivision (I) of section 55003 where the student fails to meet a prerequisite.

 - An EW symbol may be requested by the student at any time during the semester and no later than the date when the district/college policy allows a grade change.

 Final examinations are held in all subjects according to schedule.
 No examination exceeds two hours in length.
 No student will be excused from the final examination.
 Should circumstances develop requiring a special examination at a time other than that scheduled, special authorization must be secured from the instructor and School Dean.
 (BP & AP 4635 - Final Exam Week).

 Grades: President’s and Vice President’s Lists

-Each semester Southwestern College recognizes outstanding academic achievement of students who have completed at least 12 or more units with grades demonstrating an excellent scholastic record (Pass/No Pass courses are not included).
+Each semester Southwestern College recognizes outstanding academic achievement of students who have completed 12 or more units with grades demonstrating an excellent scholastic record (Pass/No Pass courses are not included).
 The grade point average (GPA) required for academic recognition is defined as follows (BP 6069):